Kendric Pryor: Cincinnati Bengals

 Pryor signed with the Cincinnati Bengals as an undrafted free agent in 2022.
 He was waived by the team on August 30, 2022.

 Jacksonville Jaguars

 On August 31, 2022, Pryor was claimed off waivers by the Jacksonville Jaguars.
 He was often ruled as a healthy inactive for several games throughout the season.

 On August 29, 2023, Pryor was waived by the Jaguars during final roster cuts.

 Cincinnati Bengals (second stint)

-On October 3, 2023, Pryor was signed to the Bengals practice squad.
-Following the end of the 2023 regular season, the Bengals signed him to a reserve/future contract on January 8, 2024.
+On October 3, 2023, Pryor was signed to the Cincinnati Bengals' practice squad.
+Following the end of the regular season, the Bengals signed him to a reserve/future contract on January 8, 2024.

 Pryor was waived by the Bengals on August 27, 2024, and re-signed to the practice squad.
 He signed a reserve/future contract on January 7, 2025.

 On August 26, 2025, Pryor was waived by the Bengals as part of final roster cuts and re-signed to the practice squad on September 16.

+Pryor re-signed with the Bengals on February 18, 2026.
+On August 30, he was waived as part of final roster cuts.